CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

 - "limb_score"        Mandatory, string id of the limb score in question
 - "modifier"          Optional float (default 1.0), the multiplier on the limb score at effect intensity 1
 - "resist_modifier"   Optional float (default 1.0), the multiplier on the limb score at effect intensity 1 when the character resists the effect
-- "scaling"           Optional float (default 0.0), amount added to the multiplier on every intensity level
+- "scaling"           Optional float (default 0.0), amount added to the multiplier on every intensity level above 1
-- "resist_scaling"    Optional float (default 0.0), amount added to the multiplier on every intensity level when the character resists the effect
+- "resist_scaling"    Optional float (default 0.0), amount added to the multiplier on every intensity level above 1 when the character resists the effect

 Limb score modifiers work as multipliers in the limb score calculations.
 The example modifier will halve the non-resistant player's lift score at intensity 1 and decrease it by 10% of the start value for every successive intensity level (*0.4 at int 2, *0.3 at int 3 etc.), while decreasing a resistant character's lift score by 25% and intensifying in 5% steps (*0.70 at int 2, *0.65 at int 3).
 Limb score modifiers are applied after health/encumbrance penalties multiplicatively (ex.
 1.0 starting lift score reduced by two *0.5 modifiers equals 0.25, not 0), and separate instances of the same effect applied to separate bodyparts will be counted separately (ex. two instances of "staggered" on a character's arms will each apply their limb score modifiers).